nwithan8/plex-prerolls/README.md

       paths:
         - /path/to/video.mp4
         - /path/to/another/video.mp4
-      weight: 2 # Add these paths to the list twice (make up greater percentage of prerolls - more likely to be selected)
     - start_date: xxxx-07-04 # Every year on July 4th
       end_date: xxxx-07-04 # Every year on July 4th
       paths:
         - /path/to/video.mp4
         - /path/to/another/video.mp4
-      weight: 1
     - name: "My Schedule" # Optional name for logging purposes
       start_date: xxxx-xx-02 # Every year on the 2nd of every month
       end_date: xxxx-xx-03 # Every year on the 3rd of every month
       paths:
         - /path/to/video.mp4
         - /path/to/another/video.mp4
-      weight: 1
     - start_date: xxxx-xx-xx 08:00:00 # Every day at 8am
       end_date: xxxx-xx-xx 09:30:00 # Every day at 9:30am
       paths:
         - /path/to/video.mp4
         - /path/to/another/video.mp4
-      weight: 1
 ```

 You should [adjust your cron schedule](#scheduling-script) to run the script more frequently if you use this feature.

-`date_range` entries also accept an optional `weight` value that can be used to adjust the emphasis of this entry over
-others by adding the listed paths multiple times.
-Since Plex selects a random preroll from the list of paths, having the
-same path listed multiple times increases its chances of being selected over paths that only appear once.
-This allows
-you to combine, e.g. a `date_range` entry with a `misc` entry, but place more weight/emphasis on the `date_range` entry.

 `date_range` entries also accept an optional `name` value that can be used to identify the schedule in the logs.